katiele1/cs-375-project/README.md

 The fishing minigame itself and how fish are captured.

 A database for the fish that you can catch.
+Each fish has it's own weight and rarity, Individual fish weights can vary a little bit.

 Ability to trade fish, sell to a generic merchant/system for a lower price, or trade to other players for a higher price.

 The ability to buy upgrades to improve the ability to fish.
+Maybe lock upgrades behind levels and experience

 An inventory for each player that stores what fish they have caught.